worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/Creating-GitHub-account.md

 ## Best practice creating account

 1. **Use a private email address** - We have had colleagues who has lost access to their GitHub account after losing access to work email when changing jobs, so use a personal email when you create your account.
-You can later add your work email and have any notifications from GitHub sent there.
+This will be your primary email.
+You can later add your work email and have any notifications from work repositories sent to that email.

 2. **No need for multiple accounts** - Most people use the same account, even when working for different organization or for personal projects like hosting a web site.
 So, if you already have a GitHub account, there is no need to create a second one.